astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 We need a type for quantification over types, as well as term-level constructs for functions over types and instantiating a polymorphic function with a specific type.

-The typing rules are similarly straightforward.
+The typing rules are straightforward.

 One thing to note is that in a pen-and-paper version, we would need to define a new context that keeps track of type variables that are in scope (typically named $\Delta$), and an auxiliary